centreon/centreon-documentation/en/integrations/stream-connectors/sc-splunk-events.md

 systemctl restart cbd
 ```

-Now your central server has loaded the Splunk Metrics Stream Connector and has started to send data!
+Now your central server has loaded the Splunk Events Stream Connector and has started to send data!

-> To make sure that everything goes fine, you should have a look at `central-broker-master.log` and `stream-connector-splunk-metrics.log`, both located in `/var/log/centreon-broker`.
+> To make sure that everything goes fine, you should have a look at `central-broker-master.log` and `stream-connector-splunk-events.log`, both located in `/var/log/centreon-broker`.

 #### Advanced configuration